 Is there an age limit for breast reduction surgery?

 - Yes, you should be at least 18 years old.
-Although exceptions can be made for teenagers. (see below)
+Although exceptions can be made for teenagers.
+(See Guidelines and Cosmetic Options for Teenage Patients)

 How old should I be for breast reduction surgery?